-This function return balance of the address(argument) in AER. return type is string.
-If address is nil then return balance of current address.
+This function returns the balance of the given address in AER.
+The return type is string.
+If address is nil then it returns the balance of the current address.

-''' contract.balance() --get balance of current contract address contract.balance("Amh4S9pZgoJpxdCoMGg6SXEpAstTaTQNfQdZFsE26NpkqPwmaWod") '''
+''' contract.balance() -- get balance of current contract address contract.balance("Amh4S9pZgoJpxdCoMGg6SXEpAstTaTQNfQdZFsE26NpkqPwmaWod") '''